 I’m nursing my third baby now.
 I’ve finally got the hang of losing the baby weight, while keeping a tremendous amount of milk supply on board for the little one.
 I’ve even had a bout of mastitis from over producing, while still losing all the baby weight in about 2 months.

 Your diet is really key to telling your body its okay to let go of fat, while also providing the nutrients to produce the liquid gold your baby needs.
 If you are looking for a quick way to increase your milk supply, while not consuming extra calories, I highly recommend Fenugreek.
-I’ve used it a few ways, but the drinkable versions worked best for me!
-The UpSpring is my favorite so far!
-You can read my post,Increase Your Milk Supply Overnight for more on that!
+I’ve used it a few ways, but the drinkable versions worked best for me.
+Sometimes supplements and food aren’t enough, and there is an awesome Breastfeeding course that teaches you to increase your supply through methods of supply and demand and walks you through how to know whether your supply is really low.
+I found the whole course super informative and full of information I, even as a breastfeeding mom of three never new!
+If foods and supplements still leave you feeling like your supply isn’t where it should be, save this course because it is a goldmine of tips, tricks and information.

 Many moms get nervous that if they decrease their calories to lose the baby weight, their milk supply will decrease also.
 This is especially worrisome for mothers who are working and pumping.
 In reality, you have to be very malnourished to stop producing milk.
 You’re body’s number one goal is to feed your baby, then yourself.
 What happens when you don’t eat enough nutrients is YOU suffer first.